supertokens/blog/content/how-we-cut-our-aws-costs/index.md

 ### Initial Improvements to the deployment cycle

 One of our initial optimizations focused on reducing the startup time for generating production instances.
-We recognized that creating a custom [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)(Amazon Machine Image) pre-installed with Docker alongside the operating system that would cut down on start-up time.
+We recognized that creating a custom [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)(Amazon Machine Image) pre-installed with Docker alongside the operating system would cut down on start-up time.
 This change trimmed approximately 45 seconds from the production deployment procedure, reducing the setup time to approximately 3-4 minutes.

 In retrospect, another avenue for improvement that we identified was the usage of [AWS Reserved Instances](https://aws.amazon.com/ec2/pricing/reserved-instances/).
 While this approach would have entailed an upfront cost, it would have resulted in substantial long-term savings.